dotlang/language/doc/RFE.md

 Depends on how we are going to represent seq and map's access.
 We will probably can.

+N - Now with all these, how can we implement a timed cache?
+Cache will be a linked list of maps.
+Each map can re-use the older maps.

 ? - Generics
 **Summary:**
 1. We will have a new data type `type` whose values are any actual type (`int` or `string` or `Customer`).
 Internally it is integer, so that we can use it to get internal type inside a union.
 Arguments of type `type` must be named like other types nor like bindings.